-India’s top court stays Rahul Gandhi’s conviction and restores him as lawmaker
+Rahul Gandhi set to return as lawmaker after India’s top court stays conviction

 India’s parliamentary rules say a member loses their seat if they are convicted of a crime and sentenced to two or more years in prison.

 “Why all the thieves, be it Nirav Modi, Lalit Modi or Narendra Modi, have Modi in their names?”
-Mr Gandhi had said during a rally in the southern Karnataka state in 2019 while referring to a business tycoon, a former Indian Premier League cricket chief and the Indian prime minister respectively.
+Gandhi had said during a rally in the southern Karnataka state in 2019 while referring to a business tycoon, a former Indian Premier League cricket chief and the Indian prime minister respectively.

+The defamation case was filed by Purnesh Modi, a state-level lawmaker from the ruling Bharatiya Janata Party (BJP) in prime minister Modi’s home state Gujarat.
+He claimed Gandhi’s comments had “defamed the entire Modi community”.

+Gandhi‘s conviction was upheld by the Gujarat state High Court so he had filed an appeal in the country’s Supreme Court last month.

 Join our commenting forum